jhegemann/OpenCapsule/README.md

   S. Knoche, D. Vella, E. Aumaitre, P. Degen, H. Rehage, P. Cicuta, and J. Kierfeld
   Langmuir, Vol. 29, No. 40, Pages 12463--12471, 2013, ACS Publications

+## References
+OpenCapsule is frequently being used in several institutions, some of them are listed below.

+* L’Institut Charles Sadron
+* ETH Zurich
+* University of Pittsburgh

 ## Support

 If you have any problems using OpenCapsule, please do not hesitate to contact us!